chaoscalm/gramado/userland/README.md

 # userland

-## Where is the Window Server - (WS)?
+## Where is the Display Server?

-The window server is called Gramland.
+The display server is called Gramland.
 See services/gramland/.

 ## Where is the Window Manager - (WM)?

-The window manager is embedded inside the window server.
+The window manager is embedded inside the display server.

 ## Where is the Desktop Environment - (DE)?